hexacris/hexacris/README.md

 # Hi there 👋

-- 🔭 I’m currently working on Xepelin
+- 🔭 I’m currently working on Stefanini
 - 🌱 I’m currently learning NextJS
 - 💬 Ask me about Express, Vue, React
 - 📫 How to reach me: ironcat.tech@gmail.com